 The Music Department at Wellesley College fosters an environment in which students can combine serious musical study with the depth and richness of a traditional liberal arts curriculum.

-Women may choose to focus their major or minor on performance, music history, theory, jazz, ethnomusicology, or composition.
+Students may choose to focus their major or minor on performance, music history, theory, jazz, ethnomusicology, or composition.
 All studies are directed by a dedicated and diverse faculty of widely recognized scholars and performers.

 Course offerings are designed to meet a broad range of musical interests.
 Past topics have included Electronic Music, Composition, African and Caribbean Music, Music and Poetry of the Art Song, Chopin’s Genius, and Gender and Sexuality in Music.
 Please see the major and minor requirements information for a comprehensive description.